--6-

-THE EXPERIENCE

 Kraków & Auschwitz-Birkenau

-Start the day with a brief stop at Oskar Schindler's factory, the site from which Schindler was able to save over 1,000 Jews from the Plaszow forced labor camp, and ultimately from death, as portrayed in the film Schindler's List.
+Start the day with a brief stop at Oskar Schindler's factory, the site from which Schindler was able to save over 1,000 Jews from the Płaszów forced labor camp and, ultimately, from death, as portrayed in the film Schindler's List.
 After an opportunity to view the exterior of the factory and take photos, enjoy a walking tour of picturesque Kazimierz in Kraków's Old Town, followed by lunch.
-A thirtymile drive west of Kraków is the Polish town of Oswiecim, known to history by its German name, Auschwitz.
+A 30-mile drive west of Kraków is the Polish town of Oświęcim, known to history by its German name, Auschwitz.
 The German occupiers took over this former army barracks in 1940 and populated it with Polish political prisoners.
 As the war continued, the Nazis expanded and refined the camp, imprisoning Jews from all over Europe or sending them on to their deaths at nearby Birkenau.
-The Martyrdom Museum at Auschwitz is a ghastly reminder of the unspeakable horrors that took place there.
+The Auschwitz-Birkenau Memorial and Museum is a ghastly reminder of the unspeakable horrors that took place there.
 An evening on your own allows reflection on today's touring.

 Accommodations: Radisson Blu Kraków (B, L)

-Accommodations: Radisson Blu Kraków (B, L)

-THROUGH THEIR EYES

-WŁADYSŁAW BARTOSZEWSKI 1922-2015